 Most banks require company details, such as formation date, business type, and owner names and addresses.
 If your business is not incorporated, most banks will require a DBA (“doing business as” or fictitious business name).
 Contact your bank about requirements prior to opening an account.

-You may want to use an accountant (see step 4), or handle finances yourself with a small business accounting solution.
+You may want to use an accountant or handle finances yourself with a small business accounting solution.
 Either way, properly account for all business disbursements, payments received, invoices, accounts receivable/accounts payable, etc. And if you don’t have enough capital to start a business, this is also the time to seek funding from banks, investors, or through Small Business Administration (SBA) loan programs.
+You will probably want to use software or online tools to keep a close eye on expenses, invoices, income, inventory, and administrative matters.

 For home-based businesses, ensure you are meeting city zoning requirements for your area.
 For non-home-based businesses, you'll likely need to lease office space.
 Don't forget to purchase or lease furniture and office equipment to get your business up and running.